This newest discovery of Garnet has redefined how the market perceives this prestigious gemstone.

 The two most notable elements that fall into this category are chromium and manganese, these elements rarely bless gemstones with their presence, but when they do they produce something magical.

-All corundum is deemed Sapphire, green Sapphire, Padparadscha Sapphire, Kashmir Sapphire but there is one corundum that when kissed with chromium becomes the world's most coveted coloured gemstone...Ruby.
+All corundum is deemed Sapphire, green Sapphire, Padparadscha Sapphire, Kashmir Sapphire but there is one corundum that when kissed with chromium becomes the world's most coveted colored gemstone...Ruby.

 What makes a beautiful Cuprian Tourmaline a Paraiba Tourmaline?
 They both contain copper but it is the Manganese content that can give the world Paraiba Tourmaline.